-A little less than five minutes he tells us to hold on tight.
-The canter is now in full speed.
+In a little less than five minutes, he tells us to hold on tight.
+The canter is now at full speed.

 Devraj has spotted Krishna, the tigress basking in full glory by the Raj Bagh lake.
 My heart races as we reach the lake where close to ten jeeps are lined up.